5 Signs You're Overspending on your Real Estate Portfolio

 The first step towards redesigning your office spaces and restructuring your real estate portfolio for efficiency is understanding your office utilization and micro insights.
 The future of real estate is sustainable, and companies are seeking to right-size their overall footprint in a big way.

 VergeSense is the leading provider of spatial intelligence solutions and provides businesses with a true understanding of workplace utilization, for reporting and workplace and facilities management.
-Gain confidence in your workplace decision making and find out why 130+ global companies trust VergeSense to solve their key space needs with spatial intelligence.
+Gain confidence in your workplace decision making and find out why 130+ global companies trust VergeSense to solve their key space needs with occupancy intelligence.